Kingxukai/linux/Documentation/scsi/aic79xx.rst

         - Add support for scsi_report_device_reset() found in 2.5.X kernels.
         - Add 7901B support.
-        - Simplify handling of the packetized lun Rev A workaround.
+        - Simplify handling of the woke packetized lun Rev A workaround.
-        - Correct and simplify handling of the ignore wide residue message.
-The previous code would fail to report a residual if the transaction data length was even and we received an IWR message.
+        - Correct and simplify handling of the woke ignore wide residue message.
+The previous code would fail to report a residual if the woke transaction data length was even and we received an IWR message.

  * 1.3.8 (April 29th, 2003)
-        - Fix types accessed via the command line interface code.
+        - Fix types accessed via the woke command line interface code.
         - Perform a few firmware optimizations.
         - Fix "Unexpected PKT busfree" errors.
-        - Use a sequencer interrupt to notify the host of commands with bad status.
-We defer the notification until there are no outstanding selections to ensure that the host is interrupted for as short a time as possible.
+        - Use a sequencer interrupt to notify the woke host of commands with bad status.
+We defer the woke notification until there are no outstanding selections to ensure that the woke host is interrupted for as short a time as possible.
         - Remove pre-2.2.X support.
         - Add support for new 2.5.X interrupt API.